Add assets

 1. In the Locate pane, in the Search bar, type the ID SDH8789 and press Enter.

-The map zooms to the hydrant that you searched for.
+The hydrant appears in the Locate pane.
+To zoom to the hydrant, right-click the result in the Locate pane and click Zoom To.
 Slightly zoom out until you see the hydrant labeled SDH24679, west of SDH8789, on the other side of an overpass and three bridges symbolized by thick yellow lines.
 These bridges have a clearance of about 4.6 meters where they cross C Street, which is too low for the 4.9-meter-tall fire truck.

 To see if your travel mode avoids traveling under the bridges on C Street, in the following steps, you will create stops on top of both of these hydrants and run network analysis using the Driving Time travel mode and your travel mode.
 The route produced with the Driving Time travel mode should involve traveling under the bridges on C Street, but the route produced with the Fire Truck Height Restriction travel mode should not.

-2. On the Analysis tab, in the Tools group, click Network Analysis and click Route Route.
+2. On the Analysis tab, in the Workflows group, click Network Analysis and click Route Route.

 Tip: